 Supply chain cybersecurity poses a unique risk.
-Supply chain security is about focusing on potential risks associated with with an organization’s suppliers of goods and services.
+Supply chain security is about focusing on potential risks associated with an organization’s suppliers of goods and services.
 Many of these suppliers often have extensive access to resources and assets within the enterprise environment or to an organization’s customer environments that may be sensitive in nature.

 Sophisticated attackers are willing to use any means necessary to compromise a system, and third-party suppliers and vendors may have fewer security controls in place than host organizations, making them easier targets.
-Once these system are compromised, attackers can leverage these vendors’ access as an ingress point, threatening the entire network.
+Once these systems are compromised, attackers can leverage these vendors’ access as an ingress point, threatening the entire network.